LOSTinUNIVERSE/Calculator-Project/README.md

 # Calculator-Project
 This project is on-screen calculator.
-It is being created  using JavaScript, HTML, and CSS.
+It is  created  using JavaScript, HTML, and CSS.